ioBroker/ioBroker.knx/README.md

 [![NPM](https://nodei.co/npm/iobroker.knx.png?downloads=true)](https://nodei.co/npm/iobroker.knx/)

-*** The adapter is only compatible with Node 4.x and higher!! ***
+***The adapter is only compatible with Node 4.x and higher!!***

 en: This adapter allows importing of knxproj Files from ETS.
 It generates the translation between KNX- groupaddresses and ioBroker and put the devices into rooms (esp. for MobileUI).

 It connects to standard KNX/LAN Gateways.

-Befor beginning: Every DPT of com.Objects should be set in your ETS project.
-Every device should be sortet into your facility structure.
+Before beginning: Every DPT of com.Objects should be set in your ETS project.
+Every device should be sorted into your facility structure.

-# Adapterconfiguration
+# Adapter configuration
 After installing this adapter, open the adapter configuration.
 Fill in:

 ##### KNX Gateway IP
 <IP of your KNX/Lan GW> with ipv4 format